HCXu/Blogwebsite/content/authors/admin/_index.md

 highlight_name: false
 ---

 Hello from Vancouver, BC, Canada.
 I am a structural engineer who embraces all kind of technology and knowledge.
 My passion is to design all tall buildings to be resilient during the earthquake.
 I am doing seismic design in most of my time.
-Whenever there is a break, I'd like to do some reading with broader scopes amd explor new possibilities that may come to my field in the future.
+Whenever there is a break, I'd like to do some reading with broader scopes amd explore new possibilities that may come to my field in the future.